 Training Male Bulldogs

 Male bulldogs tend to be very playful and get distracted easily.
-They are very sociable so when other people or dogs are around, training will be very difficult.
+They are very sociable, so training will be very difficult when other people or dogs are around.
 Food can be a good motivator, but patience and a good routine will be key in training a male bulldog.

 Training Female Bulldogs